maddie480/MaddieHelpingHand/README.md

     *   **Disable Ice Physics Trigger**: makes the ground not slippery even in ice mode.
     *   **Rainbow Spinner Color Fade Trigger**: allows to switch between two rainbow spinner colors smoothly within the same screen. _When using this, place a **Rainbow Spinner Color Trigger** on each spawn point in the room to ensure the spinner color is correct if the player dies in the room._
+	*   **Persistent Music Fade Trigger**: similarly to a music fade trigger, this allows you to make any music parameter fade, but the new value of the parameter will persist even if the player dies or saves & quits.

 This helper also provides support for **Animated Parallax stylegrounds**.
 In order to make an animated parallax: